HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 ![](assets/intelligent-inspection/image9.png)

--   You can only add six items at most in Periodical Plan, \"Monthly\", \"Quarterly\" and \"Yearly\" can be selected in Patrol dimension.
+-   You can only add six items at most in Periodical Plan, "Monthly", "Quarterly" and "Yearly" can be selected in Patrol dimension.

 -   For others, please refer to the manual task starting description.

 -   When there is overlap in the Periodical Plan, the program will only execute one periodical plan.

 -   If there are other patrol tasks are in progress during the execution of Periodical Plan, it will be retried after 1 min and wait for 10 min at most.
-If there are still unfinished patrol tasks, the patrol result will be set as \"patrol failed\", with the failure reason: \"there are other patrol tasks in progress at the same time\".
+If there are still unfinished patrol tasks, the patrol result will be set as "patrol failed", with the failure reason: "there are other patrol tasks in progress at the same time".

 #### Export the report